§ 38-2-2. Definitions.

-(B) Trade secrets and commercial or financial information obtained from a person, firm, or corporation which is of a privileged or confidential nature.
+(B) Trade secrets and commercial or financial information obtained from a person, firm, or corporation that is of a privileged or confidential nature.

 (C) Child custody and adoption records, records of illegitimate births, and records of juvenile proceedings before the family court.

-(E) Any records which would not be available by law or rule of court to an opposing party in litigation.
+(E) Any records that would not be available by law or rule of court to an opposing party in litigation.

 (F) Scientific and technological secrets and the security plans of military and law enforcement agencies, the disclosure of which would endanger the public welfare and security.